 In the autumn of 1865 Mr. A.P.
 Cockburn then Reeve of Eldon township in Victoria County and his companions set about to explore Muskoka.
 The scenic beauty inspired him and set in motion the idea of bringing steam navigation to the area.
 Upon his return he sent his friend the Hon.
 Thomas D'Arcy McGee a report outlining this vision of the area.
 He had promised to place a steamship on the lakes if the government would improve navigation by building a lock at Port Carling to join Lake Muskoka and Lake Rosseau and a canal at Port Sanfield joining Lake Rosseau and Lake Joseph.
 He also wanted roads improved and built to the area.

-Around the same time a gentleman by the name of Benjamin Hardcastle Johnston and his family settled in Muskoka in 1866 building a house at Indian Village by the rapids on the river.
+Around the same time a gentleman by the name of Benjamin Hardcastle Johnston and his family settled in Muskoka in 1866 building a house at an Indigenous Village by the rapids on the river.
 The house became the first post office and Mr. Johnston its first postmaster.
 Mr. Johnston also saw the need for a canal to connect Lake Rosseau and Lake Muskoka.
 He took up a petition and had the settlers from around the lake sign it.
 He then took it to the provincial government in Toronto.
 Mr. Johnston had Mr. Cockburn as an ally in the government.
 The completion of the lock and canal occurred in 1871-72.
 Mr. Cockburn then expanded his fleet of steamships and wrote tourist pamphlets to generate interest in the area.
 Mr. Cockburn had a steamer in 1877 that was set a float from Port Sydney, it ran trips to Huntsville and also on Vernon, Fairy and Mary Lakes and in 1878 he had a boat called the Dean that ran out of Baysville.

 One of the original steamships is still running in the area.
 The Segwun was originally built in 1887 and was called the Nipissing II at which time she was used as a Royal Mail Ship.
 In 1925 the ship was remodeled and renamed the Segwun which means "springtime" in Ojibway.
 In the late 40's business continued to decline, the Segwun continued on but its run to Bracebridge and northern Lake Joseph were discontinued.
 By the mid 50's the Sagamo meaning "big chief" and the Segwun were the only two steamships still in service.
 In 1958 the steamships stopped running on the lakes.
 The Sagamo was sold in 1962 and turned into a restaurant which was docked on Muskoka Bay and later went up in flames on January 10th, 1969 when they were repainting her.
 The Segwun from 1962 to 1973 was used as a floating museum displaying memorabilia about the area including photographs, maps and more.
 The Segwun had deteriorated over time and in 1973 was in danger of sinking so it was restored and a new organization by the name Muskoka Steamship and Historical Society was created and took title to the Segwun.
 The Segwun began passenger cruises in 1981 and is still used today for taking passengers for scenic and romantic cruises around the lakes.